How to protect your online accounts from being breached

 The simple answer is yes, encrypted data can be hacked.
 However, the situation is not as straightforward or as simple as that.
 Truthfully, hacking encrypted data is extremely difficult, time-intensive and involves a huge amount of technical knowledge on the hacker’s part.
 It also requires extremely advanced software to decrypt any data when hackers do not have access to the decryption key, although there has been a progression in software development used for these means and there are some hackers out there with that capability.

-There are several ways that hackers can breach security to procure your encrypted data.
-One of the most common ways for hackers to obtain sensitive data is to steal the encryption key or intercept the data before it is actually encrypted or after it has been decrypted.
+There are several ways that hackers can breach security to access your encrypted data.
+One of the most common ways for hackers to obtain sensitive data is simply to steal the encryption key.
+They can also intercept the data before it is encrypted or after it has been decrypted.
 However, when this is not possible, the hackers are able to add an encryption layer which is performed by using an attacker’s key.

 Hackers tend to approach symmetric and asymmetric encryption differently.
 In attacks on symmetric encryption, they may launch a cypher-text attack to crack the code by brute force or employ the plain text method.
 Asymmetric encryptions can be more vulnerable to attack but are often strengthened in order to deter hackers from mathematically solving the algorithms.